NCAR/tiegcm/doc/userguide/grid.rst

 g that is different from the value of g at the surface (~980 cm/s2).

 We can correct the geopotential height z to obtain geometric height zg.
-This is performed inside the models by subroutine zgcalc, using an empirical formulation of the variation of g over the globe (including centripetal force), and vertical integration, to account for the variation with altitude.
+This is performed inside the models by subroutine calczg (addiag.F), using an empirical formulation of the variation of g over the globe (including centripetal force), and vertical integration, to account for the variation with altitude.
 It can also be done, using the same subroutine, in the Fortran model processers, and is also available in various IDL processing routines.
-Geometric height zg is now forced onto secondary histories (i.e., it is output whether you request it or not) but not on primary histories (because primary histories contain only what is necessary to re-start the model).
-However, some older secondary history files may not include zg which necessitates that it be calculated in the post-processing if needed for data comparison.
+Geometric height ZG is now forced onto secondary histories (i.e., it is output whether you request it or not) but not on primary histories (because primary histories contain only what is necessary to re-start the model).
+However, some older secondary history files may not include ZG which necessitates that it be calculated in the post-processing if needed for data comparison.

 Now we come to the final complication, which is the distinction between model interfaces